ZidovudineBrand Name: Retrovir Other Names: AZT, ZDV, azidothymidine Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 (n = 14)

-Hemodialysis and Peritoneal Dialysis: The pharmacokinetics and tolerance of zidovudine were evaluated in a multiple-dose study in patients undergoing hemodialysis (n = 5) or peritoneal dialysis (n = 6) receiving escalating doses up to 200 mg 5 times daily for 8 weeks.
+Hemodialysis and Peritoneal Dialysis: The pharmacokinetics and tolerance of zidovudine were evaluated in a multiple-dose trial in subjects undergoing hemodialysis (n = 5) or peritoneal dialysis (n = 6) receiving escalating oral doses up to 200 mg 5 times daily for 8 weeks.
 Daily doses of 500 mg or less were well tolerated despite significantly elevated GZDV plasma concentrations.
-Apparent zidovudine oral clearance was approximately 50% of that reported in patients with normal renal function.
+Apparent zidovudine oral clearance was approximately 50% of that reported in subjects with normal renal function.
 Hemodialysis and peritoneal dialysis appeared to have a negligible effect on the removal of zidovudine, whereas GZDV elimination was enhanced.
-A dosage adjustment is recommended for patients undergoing hemodialysis or peritoneal dialysis [see Dosage and Administration (2.4)].
+A dosage adjustment is recommended for patients undergoing hemodialysis or peritoneal dialysis [see Dosage and Administration (2.5)].

-Pediatric Patients: Zidovudine pharmacokinetics have been evaluated in HIV-1-infected pediatric patients (Table 8).
+Pediatric Patients: Zidovudine pharmacokinetics have been evaluated in HIV-1-infected pediatric subjects (Table 9).

-Patients <3 Months of Age:Zidovudine pharmacokinetics have been evaluated in pediatric patients from birth to 3 months of life.
+Patients Aged Less than 3 Months:Zidovudine pharmacokinetics have been evaluated in pediatric subjects from birth to 3 months of life.
 Zidovudine elimination was determined immediately following birth in 8 neonates who were exposed to zidovudine in utero.
-The half-life was 13.0 ± 5.8 hours.
-In neonates ≤14 days old, bioavailability was greater, total body clearance was slower, and half-life was longer than in pediatric patients >14 days old.
-For dose recommendations for neonates [see Dosage and Administration (2.2)].
+The half-life was 13 ± 5.8 hours.
+In neonates less than or equal to 14 days old, bioavailability was greater, total body clearance was slower, and half-life was longer than in pediatric subjects older than 14 days.
+For dose recommendations for neonates [see Dosage and Administration (2.3)].

 ||Birth to 14 Days

-|3 Months to
+| Aged 3 Months to